hawkess/graphql-apollo-react/README.md

 ### Reddit/Hackernews/Generic link aggregator clone

-Made using Node/Prisma/SQLite on the backend and Apollo/React on the frontend with GraphQL.
+Made using Node/Prisma/SQLite on the backend and React on the frontend with Apollo/GraphQL for the data layer.

 ### Work in progress: